Ellioth7207/VenForce/README.md

 ## Overview

-VenForce is a lightweight, root‑based system module for Android, built to improve performance, responsiveness, and stability across a broad range of devices and chipset configurations.
-It applies a set of system‑level tuning routines at boot and exposes a WebUI for live configuration on supported manager apps.
+VenForce is a lightweight, universal root-based system module designed to improve performance, responsiveness, and stability across a wide range of Android devices and chipset configurations.
+It applies a set of system-level optimizations automatically at boot and provides a WebUI for live configuration and management on supported root manager applications.

 ## Highlights